 So, you’re pursuing a Bachelor of Arts in Theatre?
 Guess what?
 Congratulations!
 Whether you went through the qualification process or not, I commend you for following your passion for the performing arts, it is not a journey for the weak of heart.

 If you are a Theatre student currently deciding which program to pursue, I hope this post find it’s way to you.
-As a student that went through the qualification process and experienced the BFA as well as BA program, I feel not only passionate, but also obligated to write about this commonly misunderstood topic.
+As a student who went through the qualification process and experienced the BFA, as well as BA program, I feel passionate, also also obligated to write about this commonly misunderstood topic.

 The downside of a BA degree in Theatre is that you do not have access to formal acting training and the classes available for those with a BFA degree.
 This does not mean you cannot pursue acting; in fact, there are many opportunities to act in community productions as well as in the Mainstage and Stage 2 shows at the University.
 In the real world, your degree matters very little in comparison to your talent and theatrical experience.